HOW IT WORKS

 • SKUs and quantities

-If extraction confidence is too low, the email skips straight to the human queue.
+If confidence is low, the email goes straight to your human queue.
 We never guess.

 3. We match the extracted shipment to the right Shopify order